diogomoretti/use-reading-time/readme.md

     <div>
       {readingTime} min • {words} words

-      // You'll need to use `forwardingRef` for this case
+      // You'll need to use `forwardRef` for this case
       <Post ref={post} />
     </div>
   )